An air or gas embolism is a bubble that becomes trapped in a blood vessel and blocks it.

 - low blood pressure, which may cause dizziness

 - itchy skin

-- a blue tinge to the skin (cyanosis)
+- a blue tinge to the skin, lips or tongue (cyanosis)

 - bloody froth from the mouth